-- In the Path to database field, enter the path to the database file where you registered users' information is to be stored.
-The default database file is db/users.csv. - Enter the Server (IP) address and Port of the server that will handle sending e-mails confirming new user accounts.
+- Enter the Server (IP) address and Port of the server that will handle sending e-mails confirming new user accounts.
 Consult your host provider or site administrator to obtain this information. - In the E-mail field, enter the e-mail address to which you want customer signup notifications to be sent.
 You will receive an e-mail each time a visitor creates an account. - In the From field, enter the e-mail address from which you want to send visitors e-mails confirming that their account has been successfully created. - To save the Secure Site Signup component settings as a profile that you can apply to additional NOF Secure Site components that you add to your site, click Save Profile.
-See "Creating Component Profiles" on page 599. - 3.
+See "Creating Component Profiles" on page 727. - 3.
 Click OK to close the Signup dialog.